 The Displays panel lists the display types applicable to the selected field.
 The display type you select will be used to display your data in the Main Display window or the Layer Controls tab of the Data Explorer.
-Note that the displays listed in this panel will be different depending on the type of data you are loading in uata you are toaumg in.
+Note that the displays listed in this panel will be different depending on the type of data you are loading in.